R0oo0zbe/Synthetic-Spectrum-Generation-with-a-Dense-VAE/README.md

 implementation.
 The `scripts/` directory contains the five scientific experiments in execution order.

+# Example Figures
 ## PCA: real vs synthetic spectra

 ![PCA real vs synthetic](figures/pca_real_vs_tic_synthetic.png)

-The PCA projection was fitted only on the real training spectra and then used to project both real and TIC-normalized synthetic spectra.
-The synthetic samples overlap with the real-data distribution, showing that the VAE generates spectra in realistic regions of the learned feature space.

-However, the synthetic spectra are more concentrated in a narrower region than the real spectra.
+The PCA projection was fitted only on the real training spectra and then used to project both real and TIC-normalized synthetic spectra, and the synthetic samples overlap with the real-data distribution, showing that the VAE generates spectra in realistic regions of the learned feature space, however, the synthetic spectra are more concentrated in a narrower region than the real spectra.
 This indicates reduced synthetic diversity and is consistent with the quantitative results showing high precision but lower recall and coverage.

 ## Generative precision, recall, density, and coverage

 ![PRDC metrics](figures/prdc_real_real_vs_real_synthetic.png)

-The synthetic spectra achieve very high precision (**1.00**) and relatively high density (**1.26**), indicating that generated samples lie in well-supported regions of the real-data distribution.
-In contrast, recall (**0.291**) and coverage (**0.345**) are much lower than the real-vs-real baseline.
+The synthetic spectra achieve very high precision (**1.00**) and relatively high density (**1.26**), indicating that generated samples lie in well-supported regions of the real-data distribution, but recall (**0.291**) and coverage (**0.345**) are much lower than the real-vs-real baseline.
 This combination suggests that the model produces realistic spectra but captures only a limited fraction of the full variability present in the held-out real data.
 The main limitation is therefore reduced diversity rather than poor sample realism.

 ## Example VAE reconstructions